DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 > (ibid.)

 {{% note %}}
+### Summary: Dolby Atmos and the Gap Between Theory and Practice

+#### Atmos' Conceptual Goal
-At the same time, Dolby engineers have conceived of Atmos as a format that brings film-makers and audiences closer to how we experience sound events in everyday life:
+- Dolby engineers designed Atmos to mimic how we experience sound in daily life.
+- The aim is to bring filmmakers and audiences closer to everyday auditory experiences.

+#### Discrepancy with Hollywood Mixing Conventions
+- Suggesting that a "heightened sense of realism" can be achieved by panning sounds to specific speakers may conflict with traditional Hollywood mixing practices.
+- This focus on realism and particular speaker usage may come at the expense of narrative transparency.

+#### The Gap in Atmos
-To suggest that mixers can obtain a “heightened sense of realism” by panning sound to particular speakers at the expense of narrative transparency is at odds with Hollywood mixing conventions.
-This is largely due to the gap that exists between Atmos as a theoretical concept and as a practical mixing tool.
+- A gap exists between Atmos as a theoretical audio concept and its utility as a practical mixing tool.

+Dolby Atmos aims to revolutionize the auditory experience in cinema by striving for a natural, lifelike sound environment.
+However, this ambition can create a conflict with established Hollywood mixing norms that often prioritize narrative clarity.
+This dichotomy reveals a tension between Atmos' theoretical aspirations and its practical applications in the world of film sound design.
 {{%/ note %}}

 ---